 December 29, 1999: Apple starts shipping its unfathomably large 22-inch Cinema Display.

-The biggest LCD computer display available anywhere at the time, Apple’s all-digital flat panel is a far cry from the bulky cathode ray tube monitor of the popular iMac G3, which took the world by storm the previous year.
+The biggest LCD computer display available anywhere, Apple’s all-digital flat panel is a far cry from the bulky cathode ray tube monitor of the popular iMac G3, which took the world by storm the previous year.
 It is also Apple’s first widescreen display — and the first to sport a digital video interface.

 The Cinema Display: Apple’s best monitor yet

 Aside from its size and shape, what was so dazzling about Apple’s $3,999 Cinema Display was its thinness and vibrancy.
 Thinness is something we now associate with Apple design.
 It’s easy to take for granted after years of slim iPhones, iPads and MacBooks.

 However, when the Cinema Display shipped, Apple hadn’t yet gotten around to its obsession with anorexic computers.
 As a result, the existence of a flat-panel monitor seemed astonishing.